foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/example/example.rst

 * `Timer and ISR <https://www.embarc.org/pdf/20150805_embARC_application_note_timer_and_isr.pdf>`_
 * `Using a secondary bootloader on the EMSK <https://www.embarc.org/pdf/20150710_embARC_application_note_secondary_bootloader.pdf>`_
 * `Using a smart home IoT application with EMSK <https://www.embarc.org/pdf/embARC_appnote_how_to_use_smart_home_iot.pdf>`_

-.. note:: Confirm that the version of the embARC and board is the correct one as noted in the application note documents
+.. note:: Confirm that the version of embARC OSP and board is the correct one as noted in the application note documents